-This test report gives schematic diagrams with antennas distribution of GWN76XX access points series, along with the antenna radiation patterns both 2.4Ghz and 5Ghz frequencies in order to help engineers during deployment process.
+This test report gives schematic diagrams with the antenna distribution of the GWN76XX access points series, along with the antenna radiation patterns of both 2.4Ghz and 5Ghz frequencies in order to help engineers during the deployment process.

 Please note that these radiation patterns are gathered in a fully anechoic environment.
 Their shape will change in installed environments depending on the obstacles that the wireless signal might face.
-Every deployment will behave differently due to materials, geometries of structures, etc and how these materials behave at 2.4GHz and 5GHz.
+Every deployment will behave differently due to materials, geometries of structures, etc, and how these materials behave at 2.4GHz and 5GHz.

-Below figure gives an overview of the used test environment:
+The below figure gives an overview of the used test environment:

-Figure 2: Test Environment
+Test Environment

-GWN7615 ANTENNA CHARACTERISTICS
+ANTENNA CHARACTERISTICS